John H. Bankhead: Career

 Bankhead was a member of the Inland Waterways Commission in 1907, and was instrumental in enacting the Federal Aid Road Act of 1916, which became the first federal highway funding legislation.

 He was also a member of the Commission on Public Buildings and the Commission on Rivers and Harbors.
 He wrote several books relating to post roads.

+Bankhead served as campaign manager for Oscar Underwood's 1912 presidential candidacy.
+During his Senate tenure, Bankhead opposed the Nineteenth Amendment to the United States Constitution, which mandated nationwide women's suffrage.

+Following his death, B. B. Comer, a former governor of Alabama, was appointed to serve the rest of his term until November 2, 1920, when J. Thomas Heflin was elected to serve out the term.

+Personal life

+He married Tallulah James Brockman.
+She was of Revolutionary ancestry, her father's great-grandfather, Benjamin Kilgore, having been a captain of a South Carolina company in the War of the Revolution.
+She was the daughter of James H. Brockman, a native of Greenville District, South Carolina.

+Her education was received in the fashionable schools of Tuskegee and Montgomery, Alabama.
+Their two elder sons, John Hollis and William Brockman, were practicing lawyers.
+The youngest, Henry McAuley, was a student at the University of Alabama.
+The elder daughter, Louise, married Representative William Hayne Perry, of Greenville, South Carolina, son of former South Carolina governor Benjamin Franklin Perry and the younger, Marie, was the wife of Thomas McAdory Owen, a historian by profession.

+Legacy

 United States Senator John H. Bankhead II and Speaker of the House William Brockman Bankhead were his sons, and actress Tallulah Bankhead was his granddaughter.
 The cross-country Bankhead Highway was named after him, as is Bankhead Lake on the Black Warrior River near Birmingham.
 Also, the Bankhead Tunnel on US 98 in Mobile, Alabama, is named after him.